 How does God comfort the brokenhearted?

 God also comforts us when we are brokenhearted by promising to bring us out of our sorrow.
 In Lamentations 3, we are reminded that God’s mercies are new every day.
-Even when things look bleak, God has promised joy will come in the morning.
+Even when things look bleak or we have a broken heart, God has promised joy will come in the morning.
 (Lamentations 3:22-24).

 Other promises from the Bible show how God comforts us, too.
 Not only is he with us through our mourning, but he works to revive our spirit.